666harrypeng/Edge-AI-for-healthcare-applications/README.md

 * `Project ID`      ZJ01b-24
 * `Main Update Time` 2025-05-21

+> [!IMPORTANT]
+> **Healthcare Research Disclaimer**: This project was developed for academic research purposes and has only been tested in controlled academic environments.
+The respiratory anomaly detection models and systems presented here have **NOT been validated for clinical use**.
+Any healthcare applications require proper clinical validation, regulatory approval, and medical supervision.

 > [!NOTE]
-> This repo is now is well-organized.
-FYP has been finished.
-All the models (pure-LSTM, VAE-LSTM, MHA-VAE-LSTM) & GUI have been implemented
+> This repo is now is well-organized, with FYP finished.
+All the models (pure-LSTM, VAE-LSTM, MHA-VAE-LSTM) & GUI have been implemented.
+>
 > For the details of each model, please refer to the `README.md` in each model folder.
+>
+> This repo is now open-source under the MIT License.

 ## Repo Overview